Last updated: 27 July 2020

 Cookies are small text files that are placed on your computer when you visit a web site.
 Cookies are widely used by website owners in order to make their websites work, or to work more efficiently, as well as to provide reporting information.

-Cookies set by the web site owner (in this case, Fin and Zee Limited) are called “first party cookies”.
+Cookies set by the web site owner (in this case, WAX APPLE KIDS Ltd) are called “first party cookies”.
 Cookies set by parties other than the web site owner are called “third party cookies”.
 Third party cookies enable third party features or functionality to be provided on or through the web site (like analytics, advertising and videos).
 The parties that set these third party cookies can recognize your computer both when it visits the web site in question and also when it visits certain other web sites.

 This information enables us to understand how visitors use our website and to provide them with enhanced website functionality.
-However, it is collected in a way that does not enable Fin and Zee Limited to determine the actual identity of its visitors, unless they choose to provide this voluntarily.
+However, it is collected in a way that does not enable WAX APPLE KIDS Ltd to determine the actual identity of its visitors, unless they choose to provide this voluntarily.

 What cookies do you use?